Gumbo: Background

 Gumbo is often used as a metaphor for the mix of cultures that exist in southern Louisiana.
-The dish combines the culinary practices of Africans, Native Americans, French, and Spanish.
+The dish combines the culinary practices of Africans, Native Americans, German, French, and Spanish.
 In the 18th and 19th centuries, people from these cultures lived within a fairly small area with minimal mobility.
-In this environment, cultures could influence each other and meld to create new traditions and cuisine.
+In this environment, cultures could influence each other and combine to create new traditions and cuisine.

 The establishment of Mobile in 1702 marked the beginning of the French colony of Louisiana.
 French settlers allied with various native tribes including the Choctaw, Alabama, and Cherokee, from whom they learned new methods of cooking and ways to identify edible indigenous plants.

 Slave ships began arriving in Louisiana in 1719.
 The first ships carried rice and men who were experienced in its cultivation.
 The grain adapted well to its new environment, and within a few years, rice was commonly grown along the Mississippi River.

 In 1721, 125 Germans settled 40 mi from New Orleans, and introduced the art of making sausage.
 By 1746, the white population of Louisiana was estimated to be 3,200, with an estimated 4,730 black people.
 Enslaved Africans outnumbered whites in most areas of Louisiana for at least the next 40 years.

 The colony was transferred from French to Spanish control in 1762.
 The Spanish government actively recruited settlers for Spanish Louisiana.
 About 2,000 people from the Canary Islands moved to the area south of New Orleans.
 These settlers were primarily fishermen who soon began supplying large amounts of shrimp, crab, and oysters to the food markets in New Orleans.
 The Canary Islanders also brought "a love for well-seasoned food", including use of ground cayenne pepper, a spicy hot red chili pepper.
 Spanish authorities also granted permission for many French-speaking Acadian exiles to relocate from northeastern North America to Louisiana.
 From 1755 through 1795, almost 3,000 of these settlers, soon known as Cajuns, moved to the areas south and west of New Orleans.
 Louisiana was secretly returned to France in 1800, then purchased by the United States in 1803.
 The southernmost part of territorial Louisiana, including New Orleans, became the state of Louisiana in 1812.

 By 1800, the slave trade had introduced new foods to Louisiana, including the African vegetable okra, and hot pepper plants which likely came from Haiti.
 Onions and bell peppers were long part of cooking in both the Spanish and African traditions.
 Tomatoes were introduced to the region shortly thereafter.